Dalgona/serum-site/pages/docs/posts.md

 * `date` (date and time, required)

     Defines the date and time when the post is written.
-The only accepted format is `YYYY-MM-DD hh:mm:ss`.
+The accepted formats are `YYYY-MM-DD hh:mm:ss` and `YYYY-MM-DD`.

 * `tags` (comma-separated strings, *optional*)